PaulKMueller/waymo_demystifier/README.md

 # Finally understand the structure of the Waymo Open Dataset

 This repository collects a set of scripts and documentation to explore the Waymo Open Dataset.
-It given a detailed overview of the structure of this dataset which makes parsing for specific applications easier
+It gives a more detailed overview of the structure of this dataset which makes parsing for specific applications easier.

 ![](waymo_demystified.png)